mhnazeri/VANP/docs/data_parser.md

 ./run.sh parser musohu
 ```

-And to run SCAND parser, change the parser argument to `scand` like:
+To run SCAND parser, change the parser argument to `scand` like:
 ```bash
 ./run.sh parser scand
 ```
-We only store the front facing camera for the Spot in SCAND, so both MuSoHu and SCAND have the *same* interface.
+We only store the front-facing camera for the Spot in SCAND, so both MuSoHu and SCAND have the *same* interface.
 The only difference is that SCAND does not contain depth data.

 ## Creating Samples
 To create samples from parsed bags, run the following command:
 ```bash
 ./run.sh parser sampler
 ```
-Sampler uses the [parser config](../social_nav/conf/parser.yaml) file to create samples.
+The sampler uses the [parser config](../social_nav/conf/parser.yaml) file to create samples.
 The sampler uses the observation length (`obs_len`) and prediction length (`pred_len`) from the parser config file to create samples.
 It uses the directory for storing the pickle file from `parsed_dir`.